There have been at least 20 incidents involving threats and weapons at schools since the Florida shooting

 Collier County, Florida

-Two students were arrested at two different schools in the Collier County Public School system Monday, according to the Collier County Sheriff’s Office.
+Two students were arrested at two schools in the Collier County Public School system on Feb.
+19, according to the Collier County Sheriff’s Office.

 Officers found a note that said, “shoot up school,” and “school shoot animae dead,” along with a list of names of students.
 The list contained a drawing of a student with bullet holes to the chest and the words, “dead ha ha dead” written on the back of the paper.
 Officers also found a map of the Naples-area school, according to the press release.